Education — PoA Model

 Post-CRL Resubmission65%Varies by CRL type; see CRL page for breakdown

-The REPL Case Study — When the Base Rate Warning Was Ignored
+The REPL Case Study — When Resubmission Risk Was Underweighted

 How the model missed REPL (Apr 10, 2026)